nao1215/spectest/README.md

 **This project is forked from [steinfletcher/apitest](https://github.com/steinfletcher/apitest)** apitest was functionally complete.
 However, I wanted more features, so I decided to fork it to actively develop it further.
 I will mainly enhance document generation and integration with AWS."

-A simple and extensible behavioural testing library.
+A simple and extensible behavioral testing library.
 Supports mocking external http calls and renders sequence diagrams on completion.

-In behavioural tests the internal structure of the app is not known by the tests.
+In behavioral tests the internal structure of the app is not known by the tests.
 Data is input to the system and the outputs are expected to meet certain conditions.

 ## Supported OS
 - Linux